yasen-yankov/ios-docs/Calendar/getting-started.md

     	NSLog(@"%@", date);
 	}

 Note that <code>TKCalendar</code> supports single, multiple and range date selection.
-Selection modes are described in detail in the article about [Selection](calendar-selection.html).
+Selection modes are described in detail in the article about [Selection](selection).

 Along with selection notifications <code>TKCalendar</code> supports navigation and customization notifications by adopting the <code>TKCalendarDelegate</code> protocol.
-These notifications are described in the articles about: [Navigation](calendar-navigation.html) and [Customization](calendar-customization.html).
+These notifications are described in the articles about: [Navigation](navigation) and [Customizations](customizations).

 Here is the full code of this example: